Toman-Group/Escrow/b2c-providers/README.md

 ## Additional Notes

 Ensure that you securely store and manage access tokens and refresh tokens to prevent unauthorized access to resources.

+## Test Environment

+In order to start testing APIs in a non-production environment you use testing environment:

+* For Oauth2.0 Requests:
+  * Use `keycloak-staging.qcluster.org` instead of `accounts.tomanpay.net` (You need different credentials from your production ones).

+* For Escrow API Requests:
+  * Use `escrow-api-staging.qcluster.org` instead of `api.tomanpay.net`.

 ### *`Should you have any additional questions, please don't hesitate to contact us.
 Furthermore, if you have any suggestions to enhance this documentation, we welcome your feedback`*